vtex/shoreline/styleguides/admin/documentation/form/checkbox.md

 ### Indeterminate State

-Sometimes you need to implement a Checkbox that controls a set of Checkboxes.
+Sometimes you need to implement a Checkbox that controls the state of a set of Checkboxes.
 It can be easily done using our `useCheckboxState` hook combined with our Checkbox tri-state: `checked`, `not checked`, and `indeterminate`.

 ```jsx
 import React from 'react'